-Phishing, vishing, smishing and pharming may sound like a foreign language or the latest dance moves, but according to the Federal Bureau of Investigation’s (FBI) 2021 Internet Crime Report, they are the leading crimes of the internet.
-These are words you need to become familiar with because anyone using a computer or smartphone could join nearly 324,000 victims who lost over $44 million to these crimes last year.
-Business Email Compromise (BEC) and Email Account Compromise (EAC) – two ways that phishing can transpire – cost businesses and consumers $2.4 billion in 2021.
+Phishing may sound like a foreign language or one of the latest dance moves, but according to the Federal Bureau of Investigation’s (FBI) latest Internet Crime Report, it’s the leading crimes of the internet.
+It’s a word you need to become familiar with because anyone using a computer or smartphone could join the 300,497 victims who lost over $52 million to these crimes in 2022.
+Business Email Compromise (BEC) – one way that phishing can transpire – cost businesses and consumers over $2.7 billion.

 This blog explores these crimes in more detail to help you avoid becoming another statistic – especially if you’re involved in a real estate transaction.